tommhe14/sofascore-wrapper/README.md

 *This is an unofficial API wrapper and not affiliated with Sofascore.
 You may be at risk via Sofascore's TOS.*

+**THIS MAY NOW RETURN 403 FOR ALL REQUESTS, THIS IS A NEW CHANGE SOFASCORE HAVE IMPLETEMENTED INSTEAD OF CLOSING THE API**

 ## Examples
 Check out some more use cases from the examples folder!